 Simple apps with basic controls

 As the name suggests, these are simple apps with a couple of regular features.
-For instance, an app which uses a mobile phone’s flashlight to work as a torch or a calculator.
+For instance, an app that uses a mobile phone’s flashlight to work as a torch or a calculator.

 Since there is no database integration or other advanced features, this isn’t an app that will transform your business.
 Therefore, the app development cost is relatively low.

 Moderate applications have a few advanced features.
-Hence, the development cost of this type of applications is higher than a simple app.
+Hence, the development cost of these type of applications is higher than a simple app.

-These applications have options for advanced features such as payment gateway, customised user interface, database integration, customer/user login, social sharing, push notifications and many more.
+These applications have options for advanced features such as payment gateway, customized user interface, database integration, customer/user login, social sharing, push notifications, and many more.

-These applications offer more advanced features such as chat and messaging, database integration, third-party app integration, navigation, geolocation etc. There are hundreds of features which you can add to your mobile app.
+These applications offer more advanced features such as chat and messaging, database integration, third-party app integration, navigation, geolocation, etc. There are hundreds of features which you can add to your mobile app.
 Make sure to choose user-centric features.
-Other miscellaneous features such as multilingual support, cloud synchronisation, gyroscope/other sensors etc., that all together can increase the development cost.
+Other miscellaneous features such as multilingual support, cloud synchronization, gyroscope/other sensors, etc., that all together can increase the development cost.

 What’s important is the final product that efficiently connects with the users.
 It doesn’t matter whether the application is developed using the latest high-tech framework with advanced features.
 The review aims to guide you about the well-informed decision.
 Do your homework, research the market and make a decision that will benefit both your budgets and your future mobile application.